Links on SoundGuys may earn us a commission. Learn more.

 Just a few years ago, functional and reliable cheap true wireless earbuds would have been an oxymoron, but now they’re being released in droves.
 You no longer have to shell out $150-plus for solid truly wireless earbuds, instead, save your money and enjoy the latest and greatest audio technology has to offer.
 Here are the best wireless earbuds under $100.

-Editors note: this list of the best wireless earbuds under $100 was updated on July 1, 2022, to include the JLab Go Air POP and Beats Flex as Highlight picks and to update the Notable mentions section.
+Editors note: this list of the best wireless earbuds under $100 was updated on February 28, 2023, to highlight the Sennheiser CX True Wireless, to add the JLab GO Air POP and Skullcandy Mod XT to Notable mentions, and to update formatting.

-Why is Samsung Galaxy Buds Plus the best wireless earbuds under $100 for most?
+Why is the Beats Studio Buds the best pair of wireless earbuds under $100 for most?

 How does the microphone sound to you?